-Imagine that your elderly loved one suddenly becomes noticeably forgetful, struggles to complete a conversation, or even appears confused about what may be considered simple, everyday knowledge-their family members, the time, their location, even their own identity.
+Imagine that your elderly loved one suddenly becomes noticeably forgetful, struggles to complete a conversation, or even appears confused about what may be considered simple, everyday knowledge—their family members, the time,

 Before laughing it off, becoming annoyed, or even merely brushing the issue aside, thinking, “Poor Mom, old age is catching up to her…” Don’t dismiss the possibility that it could be something more—it’s important to recognize the signs of Alzheimer’s disease.